doomed-venet/100-days-of-code/log.md

 **Today's Progress**:Learned about computation of cost function in neural networks and finding it's min using backpropagation algorithm.

 **Thoughts** : Things completely went over my head like a bouncer.
 Hopefully some practice would help in understanding.

+# 100 Days Of Code - Log

+### Day 38: July 2, 2020

+**Today's Progress**:Learned about gradient checking inorder to verify the working of back-propagation algorithm.
+Summarised all the steps involved in designing a neural network for a classification problem.

+**Thoughts** : All set to get my hands dirty now!